guilherme-fuzi/ibdb/README.md

       Coming soon:
         - Add search bar feature.
-        - Possibility to add comments and ratings for a specific book.
+        - Possibility to add comments and ratings for an specific book.
         - New grid in the main page.
         - Login system
         - Improve the REST architecture